BIG-SA/BASH-Intro-2018/notes/2_filters.md

 If you've just run all of the above lines, you'll actually have three copies of the same file on your disk.
 There is a convenient utility in bash called `md5sum` which we can use to check if two files are identical.
-The process of calculating an md5Sum is well beyond the scope of today, but according to the algorithm gurus, every file in existence will have a unique sum using this algorithm. **NB: OSX users won't have `md5sum` installed.
+The process of calculating an md5Sum is well beyond the scope of today, but according to the algorithm gurus, every file in existence will have a reasonable chance of having a unique sum using this algorithm. **NB: macOS users won't have `md5sum` installed.
 Please use `md5 -r` instead for all subsequent commands.**

 ```
 md5sum BDGP6_genes.gtf